 How We Chose the Best Evaporative Air Coolers

 Coolers are more of an energy-conservative way to cool down in the summer when expensive air conditioning units are not an option.
 We looked at the most popular brands on the market to curate our list of recommendations.
 We made sure to include options that span a range of design preferences, room sizes, and budgets.

 Important factors in our research included portability, ease of use, water tank capacity, and additional features such as remote controls, reusable ice packs, or hose hookups for continuous use.

 These high-efficiency devices are a great option to keep the home cool in warm weather while using less energy than a standard air conditioner.
 If you’d like more info on how to shop for, use, and maintain these machines, read on for answers to commonly asked questions.

-No—in fact, evaporative air coolers actually benefit from access to outdoor air because they require warm, dry air to produce cool, moist air.
+No—evaporative air coolers benefit from access to outdoor air because they require warm, dry air to produce cool, moist air.
 It’s advised to have a nearby window or door opened to provide a constant source of warm, dry air to flow through the cooler.

 Evaporative air coolers are relatively low maintenance.
 During operation throughout the hotter months, regularly replace the water and clean the media pad with water and a mild detergent to help avoid mold growth.
 Also, wipe down the outer housing of the cooler to remove dust and dirt.